infu/swapper/README.md

 - ICP+BTC for ICP_BTC_LP
 - staking ANV for ANV_VLP

+Example of a swap UI:
 ![Anvil UI](/img/example.jpg?raw=true)
-The UI/design is property of Anvil.
+The UI above is property of Anvil.

-The repo with code is Apache 2.0
+All code is Apache 2.0

 Participants put tokens in boxes (accounts controlled by the Swapper) according to order (description of the swap).